regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   string project_admin = 2;

   // metadata is any arbitrary string that includes or references additional
-  // information about the contract including the initial amount of funds to
+  // information about the contract such as calculations made to determine
-  // collect, the initial volume percentage offered, estimated total supply,
-  // forward contract supply, and estimated price per credit type unit. string metadata = 3;
+  // the volume of credits and the price per credit. string metadata = 3;

-  // funds_to_collect is the denom and amount the project is collecting. cosmos.base.v1beta1.Coin funds_to_collect = 4;
+  // ask_price is the token denomination and amount the project is asking
+  // for per credit.
+  cosmos.base.v1beta1.Coin ask_price = 4;

+  // amount is the amount of future credits issued that will be available to
+  // purchase.
+The amount is a decimal value with a precision determined by
+  // the credit type of the credit class. string amount = 5;

-  // volume_percentage is the percent of future credits issued that will be
+  // volume_percentage is the percentage of future credits issued that will be
   // available to purchase.
+The percentage is used to determine the amount of
-  string volume_percentage = 5;
+  // credits issued to investors with each credit issuance. string volume_percentage = 6;

-  // start_date is the contract start date. google.protobuf.Timestamp start_date = 6;
+  // start_date is the contract start date. google.protobuf.Timestamp start_date = 7;

-  // end_date is the contract end date. google.protobuf.Timestamp end_date = 7;
+  // end_date is the contract end date. google.protobuf.Timestamp end_date = 8;

   // buffer_window is the duration after the end date in which credits may
   // still be issued with a monitoring period that falls within the start
   // and end date of the contract.
 The credits held in the reserve pool are
-  // not distributed or returned until end date + buffer window. google.protobuf.Duration buffer_window = 8;
+  // not distributed or returned until end date + buffer window. google.protobuf.Duration buffer_window = 9;
 }
 ```